VincentBrunn/SmartTempMonitor/README.md

 An **Arduino-powered temperature monitoring system** that measures ambient temperature and alerts users when it exceeds a predefined range.
 Features **real-time temperature readings, an LCD display, and an alarm system (buzzer + LED)**.

 ![Project Preview](https://i.imgur.com/rcuTFhA.png)
+(A full design report can be found above in the repository's files)

 ## 🔹 Features
 ✅ **Real-time temperature monitoring** (TMP36 sensor)